 - Either by roughing your work and changing the drill bit for the finishing touches if you need extreme precision.

-9/ Supply yourself with quality end mills
+9/ Get quality end mills

 Careful, if you're a beginner, you'll break end mills, it's inevitable.
 This advice applies only when you have mastered a minimum of milling.